 How will your IoT device connect to the application?
 What type of data will the device be pushing, and where?
 Does it need to interact with other devices locally?

-For example, a residential smart alarm system may need Wi-Fi protocols, while an office IoT HVAC system may require a wired ethernet connection.
-For local device communication, a Bluetooth connection could be required, and remote devices outside of Wi-Fi ranges will require 4G data connectivity.
+For example, a residential smart alarm system may need Wi-Fi protocols, while an office IoT HVAC system may require wired ethernet.
+For local device communication, Bluetooth or Thread network could be needed, and remote devices outside Wi-Fi range require 4G data connectivity.

-To work out how many GPIOs you need on your microcontroller, you first need to define what data inputs your device requires.
-Also bear in mind there are both digital ports and analog ports on a CPU, which process different types of data inputs and outputs.
+To work out how many GPIOs are needed on a microcontroller, first define the data inputs the device requires.
+Also, bear in mind, there are both digital ports and analog ports on a CPU, which process different types of data inputs and outputs.

-As stated above, most applications run off ARM, MIPS, X86.
-Therefore, you need to ensure that your choice can support the complexity of your device and system, including the I/Os and data processing, and how much power this requires.
+Remember, most applications run off ARM, MIPS, or X86 architecture.
+Therefore, make sure your choice can support the complexity of your device and system, including the I/Os and data processing and how much power that requires.

-You always need to have one eye on the future when considering microcontroller costs.
-There is no point building a prototype with a board that is then prohibitively expensive to scale and go to market with.
-Also, be aware that some MCUs come with licensing fees for individual device drivers.
+Always keep one eye on the future when considering microcontroller costs.
+There is no point building a prototype with a board that can become prohibitively expensive to scale and take to market.
+Also, be aware, some MCUs come with licensing fees for individual device drivers.